EN · SE · RU

 I. Mazurka‑Chôro

-Mazurka rhythm with Brazilian melodic inflection.
+Mazurka rhythm with Brazilian melody.

 II.
 Schottisch‑Chôro